-Valuation of assets at death: only one valuation for IHT and CGT
+Death and Personal Representatives: Valuation of assets at date of death and associated liaison with Specialist PT-IHT: Ascertained values: Valuation of assets at death: only one valuation for IHT and CGT or CTCG

-- the value of an asset is required for the purposes of both taxes
+- the value of an asset is required for the purposes of both capital gains and inheritance tax

 - that value has been `ascertained’ for the purposes of Inheritance Tax